sabondano/2048/README.md

-# Game Time Starter Kit
+# A JS Clone of the 2048 Game

 To install the dependencies: